 Use Coupons Where You Can

 Frugal pals use coupons and aren’t afraid to tell you that.
 Coupons don’t mean you are poor.
 Coupons mean you like keeping your money more than simply handing it over to the store.
-For a little bit of effort, it is addicting to start clipping away and saving a few bucks each week.
-Download the Coupon Binder to get you on your way.
+For a little bit of effort, it is easy to start clipping away and saving a few bucks each week.
+Snag the Coupon Binder to get you on your way.